-Here at DIFC, we are lucky to have a wonderful teaching team.
+Here at DIFC, we are lucky to have such a wonderful teaching team.
 Every morning they come to DIFC with only one thing on their minds: how to help their students (that and whether to go to Noshington’s or the canteen for a coffee).
-Of all those minds, perhaps the most complex and mysterious belongs to Stephen Walsh.
+Of all those minds, perhaps the most complex and mysterious belongs to Stephen Walsh, our physics lecturer.
 Loved by his students and pestered by those colleagues who don’t really understand computers, Stephen is a legend at DIFC.
 As well as being a phenomenally gifted teacher, Stephen has also pioneered many innovations in the way we do things here.
 With extreme caution we decided to climb inside that huge brain of his and find out a little bit more.

 Stephen, can you tell us a bit about your role at DIFC?